wellcomecollection/docs/rfcs/030-pipeline_merging/README.md

 read this value and copy it into the work.
 - Miro: Miro data doesn't change so we can just set it to zero in the transformer
 - Calm: Calm data has a `retrievedAt` field in the Calm VHS.
 It comes from the HTTP header of the response from the Calm API and it just represents when the response was sent from the server.
-Because of this a lot of Calm records have the same timestamp of when the first harvest was done.
-This could cause consistency issues if none of the works in the group has a more recent updated date because all of the updates sent by the merger will have the same version.
  There is also a `Modified` field which indicates when the record was modified in Calm, but it has a down to the day granularity.
-The proposal is to use `retrievedAt` and revisit if we find issues.
+Therefore, we will use `retrievedAt`.
 - METS: there is currently no info about when a bag was created/updated in the adapter store.
 However, this is provided by the storage service in the `createdDate` field in the bag response, so we can change the adapter to read and store this.
 This requires an adapter change and a VHS migration